The legal situation in the field of social security following the United Kingdom's withdrawal from the EU (Brexit).

 Therefore, Switzerland and the United Kingdom have negotiated an agreement on citizens' rights including the protection of acquired rights in the field of social security.
 The Swiss government has approved this agreement on 19 December 2018.

 The agreement will not enter into force as long as the FMOPA is applicable between Switzerland and the United Kingdom.
 Currently, the FMOPA and Regulations (EC) No 883/2004 and No 987/2009 are still applicable between Switzerland and the United Kingdom.
-They will continue to apply during a transitional period expected to last until 31 December 2020 (“specified date").
+They will continue to apply during a transitional period.
 This transitional period will only be definitive when the EU and the United Kingdom approve the withdrawal agreement.
 This process is still pending.

-If the EU and the United Kingdom cannot reach an agreement and a withdrawal occurs on 29 March 2019 ("specified date"), the acquired social security rights will nevertheless remain protected under the FMOPA.
-For this scenario, the agreement on citizens' rights negotiated between Switzerland and the United Kingdom shall apply mutatis mutandis on 30 March 2019.
+If the EU and the United Kingdom cannot reach an agreement and a withdrawal occurs, the acquired social security rights will nevertheless remain protected under the FMOPA.
+For this scenario, the agreement on citizens' rights negotiated between Switzerland and the United Kingdom shall apply mutatis mutandis.

 The future coordination of social security between Switzerland and the United Kingdom is not yet clear.
 As soon as the FMOPA is no longer applicable between Switzerland and the United Kingdom, the 1968 bilateral social security agreement suspended by the entry into force of the FMPA, will apply again.
 Although the old agreement is not an equivalent substitute and only applies to pension insurance, it allows the competence to be determined for contributions and benefits and guarantees the export of pensions.